 The attorney completes a short evaluation form and returns it to the Knoxville Bar Association.

-The KBA Access to Justice Committee has developed a Volunteer Handbook that is available to KBA members.
-The handbook provides helpful information about how you can volunteer with area community service agencies and is in an easy-to-read format.
-Search for volunteer opportunities using the "Volunteer" tab on the home page of the KBA website.
-The material from the KBA's Volunteer handbook has been added to a searchable database so you can seach by agency name or category.
-If you are interested in adding your nonprofit organization to the database, please download the form and e-mail to Marsha Watson at firstname.lastname@example.org.
+The KBA Access to Justice Committee has developed a Volunteer Agencies Directory for KBA members.
+The directory provides helpful information about how you can volunteer with area community service agencies and is in an easy-to-read format.
+If you are interested in adding your nonprofit organization to the database, please download the form and e-mail to Marsha Watson at email@example.com.